 Area of Risk Source Precaution 1.
-Raised pressure a - Fire risks in compressed air environments are greater than in one atmosphere i.e. ease of ignition and rate of burning is enhanced in compressed air atmospheres. and, in the event of such, procedures and hardware b - The physical features of the functional therapeutic chamber multiply the hazards of even a very small fire, by containing personnel and restricting escape.
+Raised pressure a - Fire risks in compressed air environments are greater than in one atmosphere i.e. ease of ignition and rate of burning is enhanced in compressed air atmospheres.
+System should be designed to minimise the risk of fire and, in the event of such, procedures and hardware should exist to maintain life and minimise damage, i.e. fire extinguishing devices, BIBS, chamber fire procedures, chamber evacuation procedures. b - The physical features of the functional therapeutic chamber multiply the hazards of even a very small fire, by containing personnel and restricting escape.
 One of the most obvious actions to be taken in the event of a fire would be to evacuate the affected compartment, isolating personnel from the danger of fire and noxious gases.
-In many cases this will not be practical, or at least hampered by the condition of the patient c- Decompression obligations may negate, or at least delay, evacuation from the hazardous environment.
+In many cases this will not be practical, or at least hampered by the condition of the patient Hyperbaric firefighting equipment should be fitted in all chamber locks / compartments. c- Decompression obligations may negate, or at least delay, evacuation from the hazardous environment.

 Area of Risk Source Precaution 2.
 Raised oxygen percentage a - BIBS leaking when administering oxygen enriched gases (>21%) Correctly fitting oral nasal masks; provide adult and child sizes.
 Use BIBS, incorporating an 'overboard dump' so exhausting expired oxygen enriched gases from within the chamber.
 Regularly maintain system, check for leaks prior to use.
-A flexible extension tube from the internal gas sampling line may be used to discover system leaks during operation. b - Atmosphere replenishment Oxygen replenishment systems should introduce gas into the chamber to facilitate mixing, e.g. oxygen could be bled into external regeneration return lines; onto internal scrubber fans; jetted at short burst into the top of the chamber.
+A flexible 6 mm extension tube from the internal gas sampling line may be used to discover system leaks during operation. b - Atmosphere replenishment Oxygen replenishment systems should introduce gas into the chamber to facilitate mixing, e.g. oxygen could be bled into external regeneration return lines; onto internal scrubber fans; jetted at short burst into the top of the chamber.
 Oxygen analysers should be fitted with high and low alarms. c - Patient ventilator Fit scavenge line to the patient ventilator exhaust so drawing off oxygen-enriched gases expired by the patient and dumping it outside the chamber.
 In all cases chamber oxygen should be maintained below 23.5%; concentrations, above this will require flushing through with air.
 (If ventilator is driven with oxygen then this will need to be drawn off to the overboard dumps).

 Area of Risk Source Precaution 3.
 Flammable atmospheres a - Dust in suspension in a dry atmosphere All gas lines should incorporate gas filters; chamber furnishings should be lint free; chamber should be cleaned out daily. b - Volatile substances Spirit based medical wipes are not recommended for use in the chamber.
-Volatile drugs should be pre-loaded into syringes outside the chamber.
-Patients, their clothing and bedding should be void of spirit based preparation, aftershaves and perfumes, hair spray, pens containing spirit-based inks (see Appendix 3).
+Volatile drugs should be pre-loaded into syringes outside Patients, their clothing and bedding should be void of spirit based preparation, aftershaves and perfumes, hair spray, pens containing spirit-based inks (see Appendix 3).
 All persons entering the chamber should be checked and relieved of these substances.
 Chamber clothing should be 100% cotton with NO pockets.